Mimic (film): Casting

 The character of Manny was originally written by Guillermo del Toro for one of his favorite actors, Argentinian Federico Luppi, whom he directed in Cronos (1993).
 However, Luppi's English pronunciation was not good enough for the film, so del Toro chose Giancarlo Giannini instead; in a 2013 interview del Toro confirmed the story and stated that what he misses the most about working in the Spanish language is the possibility of directing Luppi, for whom del Toro professes the utmost admiration.

 It was the first major studio film role of actor Norman Reedus.
 He had also made an acting debut in the independent pictures Floating and Six Ways to Sunday (both released in 1997).
 His role in Mimic was shot after Floating, but before Six Ways to Sunday.

 Two of the film's actors, Josh Brolin and Alix Koromzay, had previously starred in Nightwatch, another Dimension/Miramax horror film from the same year.
 Nightwatchs director Ole Bornedal, and cinematographer Dan Laustsen also worked on Mimic.
-The film was a remake of a 1994 Danish film by Bornedal, and like Mimic, it had production difficulties stemming from the Weinstein brothers.
+The film was a remake of a 1994 Danish film by Bornedal, and like Mimic, it also had production difficulties stemming from the Weinstein brothers.
 Del Toro hired the Danish-born Laustsen for Mimic after seeing the work he was doing on the American remake of Nightwatch.
-Laustsen has since gone on to have a successful career in the United States.
+Laustsen has since gone on to have a successful career in the United States, and has become Del Toro's regular cinematographer.

+Del Toro originally wanted to cast Andre Braugher as Peter Mann, but was vetoed by the Weinstein brothers, who thought an interracial relationship would hurt the film's commercial prospects.

+The film also features the first collaboration between Del Toro and his regular actor Doug Jones, who played one of the "Long John" creatures.

+Rob Bottin was the creature effects designer for the film.